nrw505/jobready-coding-test/README.md

 This is my submission for the JobReady coding test.

+One thing to note:

+This does not pass the examples as given.
+The examples as given require an input of "music cd" to produce an output of "music CD" and an input of "box of imported chocolates" to produce an output of "imported box of chocolates".
+I have assumed for now that rewriting of line item descriptions is not intended - if that assumption is incorrect then let's talk more about the rules for that rewriting: I think that's a bigger problem that needs more specification around it.

 ## Installation

 You probably don't want to actually install this.
 But if you do, add this line to your application's Gemfile: